INFORMATION HELPS MAKE CONSERVATION HAPPEN

 - Any other details in which you give us including your reasons for supporting us.

 Note: If you’re adopting an animal or buying membership as a gift for someone else, we’ll need their name and address to send their pack and updates to, but we won’t contact them about anything else unless they ask us to.

 - If you apply for a job with us.
 As part of our commitment to being a more diverse and inclusive organisation and to ensure that we treat people fairly, we may collect information about your race or ethnicity, religious or philosophical beliefs, political opinions, sexual orientation or data concerning health and disabilities.
 This information will only be used for monitoring the diversity of our applicants and to ensure that our processes are being fairly applied and no other purpose.
 We may also collect information about criminal convictions if it is appropriate given the nature of the role and where we are legally able to do so.
-You will be provided with a separate data protection policy when the information is requested so you are aware of how your data will be collected, used and stored.
+You will be provided with a separate data protection policy when this type of information is requested so you are aware of how your data will be collected, used and stored.

 3.c.
 HOW WE COLLECT INFORMATION ABOUT YOU

 We use different methods to collect data from and about you including through: